Unidata/awips2/docs/index.md

 [http://www.hdfgroup.org/HDF5/](http://www.hdfgroup.org/HDF5/)

 [**Hierarchical Data Format (v.5)**][hdf5] is the primary data storage format used by AWIPS for processed grids, satellite and radar imagery and other products.
 Similar to netCDF, developed and supported by Unidata, HDF5 supports multiple types of data within a single file.
 For example, a single HDF5 file of radar data may contain multiple volume scans of base reflectivity and base velocity as well as derived products such as composite reflectivity.
 The file may also contain data from multiple radars.
-HDF5 is stored in `/awips2/edex/data/hdf5/`
+HDF5 data is stored on the EDEX server in `/awips2/edex/data/hdf5/`.

-### PyPIES (httpd-pypies)
+### PyPIES

-**PyPIES**, Python Process Isolated Enhanced Storage, was created for AWIPS to isolate the management of HDF5 Processed Data Storage from the EDEX processes.
+**PyPIES**, Python Process Isolated Enhanced Storage, (httpd-pypies) was created for AWIPS to isolate the management of HDF5 Processed Data Storage from the EDEX processes.
 PyPIES manages access, i.e., reads and writes, of data in the HDF5 files.
 In a sense, PyPIES provides functionality similar to a DBMS (i.e PostgreSQL for metadata); all data being written to an HDF5 file is sent to PyPIES, and requests for data stored in HDF5 are processed by PyPIES.

 PyPIES is implemented in two parts: 1.
 The PyPIES manager is a Python application that runs as part of an Apache HTTP server, and handles requests to store and retrieve data.
 2. The PyPIES logger is a Python process that coordinates logging.
-PyPIES is started and stopped by `edex start` and `edex stop`, and is controlled by the system script `/etc/rc.d/init.d/httpd-pypies`
+PyPIES is started and stopped by `edex start` and `edex stop`, and is controlled by the system script `/etc/rc.d/init.d/httpd-pypies`.